zuixjs/zuixjs.org/source/pages/documentation/view/index.md

 <a name="accessibility"></a>
 ## Accessibility

-The data model can also be set directly inside the host element through HTML tags, and this will also provide a default visualization in case the view's template is still loading or JavaScript is not enabled.
+The data model can also be set directly inside the host element through HTML tags, and this will provide a default visualization in case the view's template is still loading or JavaScript is not enabled.

 The following example shows how to embed data model's fields with HTML code inside the host element using `#<field_name>`